shellspec/shellspec/README.md

 You can define before / after hooks by using `Before`, `After`.
 The hooks are called for each example.

-TIPS: `After` hook is a place to clean up, not an assertion.
-What you are looking for is probably `result` modifier.
+NOTE: `After` hook is a place to clean up, not an assertion.
+If you want to assert in the `After` hook, What you are looking for is probably [result](docs/references.md#result) modifier.

 #### BeforeAll, AfterAll - example group hook